polterguy/phosphorusfive/plugins/extras/p5.web/README.md

 For those developers out there whom are seasoned C#/ASP.NET developers, it is probably clear at this point, that p5.web is able to keep its state automatically, mirroring what goes on in server-land, automagically back to the client, and vice versa.
-In addition, there is no weird syntax, and simply Hyperlisp, combined with expressions.
-The end result becoming that of, as long as you understand Hyperlisp, expressions, and have some few
+In addition, there is no weird syntax, and simply Hyperlambda, combined with expressions.
+The end result becoming that of, as long as you understand Hyperlambda, expressions, and have some few
 Active Events in your knowledge belt, plus optionally some basic HTML and CSS - Then creating fairly complex web apps, actually becomes ridiculously easy.
 And the Ajax parts, "simply happens".
 In such a way, it could be argued that Phosphorus Five, to some extent, is a "fifth generation programming language".
 Taking away all the nitty gritty details from your burdon, allowing you to focus solely on your domain problems.